-too expensive for our setup.
+More flexibility can be achieved by the use of public-key primitives, but these are for the moment too expensive for our setup.
 We give here only a brief discussion on this alternative.
 Asymmetric primitives, such as the RSA or DSA, do not appear to be an option due to technical limitations.
 This scenario may be interesting for reviving a cryptographic construction that today is somewhat out-of-focus: one-time signature schemes.
 While several limitations exists we briefly discuss here the possibility to use them.
 Such schemes were proposed in the '80s specifically for highly constrained devices.
-While there are also several more recent proposals, none of them shows dramatic improvements in performance compared to the simplest construction which is the genuine Merkle digital signature scheme [7].
+While there are also several more recent proposals, none of them shows dramatic improvements in performance compared to the simplest construction which is the genuine Merkle digital signature scheme (Merkle, 1988).
 The main drawback of Merkle-like signatures is that they require significant storage for each of the signed bits.

-One improvement of the Merkle scheme (see Note 11.95 from [6]) offers a time-memory trade-off that requires roughly $2\lambda \lceil k/\log_2 \lambda \rceil$ computations and a signature of size $2\lceil k/\log_2 \lambda \rceil$ hash outputs for signing k bits.
-Considering that the signature is performed over a hash (i.e., the traditional hash-then-sign paradigm) and that for short-term use 80 bits of security are sufficient, we try to get some rough computational estimates.
-For example, by setting $\lambda = 16$ the 80 bit output to be signed leads to a signature of $2 80/\log_2 16 80 = 2 20 80 = 3200$ bits.
-The number of computations is $2 16 80/\log_2 16 = 2 16 20 = 640$ hash function computations.
+One improvement of the Merkle scheme (see Note 11.95 from (Menezes et al., 1996)) offers a time-memory trade-off that requires roughly $2\lambda \lceil k/\log_2 \lambda \rceil$ computations and a signature of size $2\lceil k/\log_2 \lambda \rceil$ hash outputs for signing k bits.
+Considering that the signature is performed over a hash (i.e., the traditional hash-then-sign paradigm) and that for short-term use

+80 bits of security are sufficient, we try to get some rough computational estimates.
+For example, by setting $\lambda=16$ the 80 bit output to be signed leads to a signature of $280/\log_2 1680=22080=3200$ bits.
+The number of computations is $21680/\log_2 16=21620=640$ hash function computations.
 By using in advance some of the computational results from the following section, the computational time is under 1 second.
 Consequently, using one-time signatures may be a possible alternative.

 The only limitation is the one-time nature of such signatures.
 Since the aforementioned signature will require a key of 3200 bits and the controller has a memory of 32KB, assuming that at most half of the memory is used by the application data (a realistic assumption), 4 such keys can be stored in memory.
 By the use of Merkle trees these can be efficiently linked to an original key, thus signing multiple times is possible.
 While theoretically Merkle trees can be extended indefinitely, this will not be possible since storing the entire path of a signature will require too much memory.
 Thus, in case of one-time signatures, the sharing capabilities will be restricted to several sharing operations with the controllers of our setup.
-While we do rely on the simpler MAC-based protocol, one-time signatures may considered for further extensions.
+While we do rely on the simpler MAC-based protocol, one-time signatures may be considered for further extensions.